emqx/emqx-docs/en_US/access-control/authn/authn.md

 ### JWT Authentication

-[JSON Web Token (JWT)](https://jwt.io/) is a token-based authentication mechanism, which does not rely on the server to retain client authentication information or session information.
+[JSON Web Token (JWT)](https://jwt.io/) is a token-based authentication mechanism that does not rely on the server to retain client authentication or session information.

 The client carries the JWT in the connection request, and EMQX uses the pre-configured secret or public key to verify the JWT signature.
 If the user configures a JWKS endpoint, the JWT authenticator verifies the JWT signature using the list of public keys queried from the JWKS endpoint.

 ### MQTT 5.0 Enhanced Authentication

 [MQTT 5.0 enhanced authentication](https://www.emqx.com/en/blog/mqtt5-enhanced-authentication) extends the basic authentication to include challenge/response style authentication.
-The implementation of enhanced authentication allows the use of various more secure authentication mechanisms, such as Salted Challenge Response Authentication Mechanism (SCRAM) authentication, Kerberos authentication, and etc. The concrete EMQX implementation of the enhanced authentication supports SCRAM and provides support for SCRAM user management through our built-in database.
+The implementation of enhanced authentication allows the use of various more secure authentication mechanisms, such as Salted Challenge Response Authentication Mechanism (SCRAM) authentication, Kerberos authentication, etc. The concrete EMQX implementation of the enhanced authentication supports SCRAM and provides support for SCRAM user management through our built-in database.

+### PSK Authentication

+[TLS PSK authentication](./psk-authentication.md) in EMQX provides a simpler yet secure alternative to certificate-based TLS.
+It relies on a shared secret key known both to the client and the server, bypassing the need for digital certificates.
+This mechanism is particularly useful in resource-constrained environments, where the overhead of handling certificates can be significant.

 ## EMQX Authenticator